La Granja metro station (Santiago)

 La Granja station is an embanked metro station located on Line 4A of the Santiago Metro in Santiago, Chile.
 It lies between the Santa Julia and Santa Rosa stations in the commune of the same name, La Granja, and is located along the Autopista Vespucio Sur highway at the junction with Coronel Street.
 The station was opened on 16 August 2006 as part of the inaugural section of the line between Vicuña Mackenna and La Cisterna.

-In the area around the station can be found medical centres, commercial centres, a very big auto dealership and the neighbourhoods of San Gregorio and Millalemu.
+In the area around the station there are medical centres and commercial centres, and is part of the neighbourhoods of San Gregorio and Millalemu.

-The station has four entrances, all located on Santa Rosa Avenue, and also has disabled access.
+The station has four entrances, all located on Santa Rosa Avenue, and also has an access for disabled.

 Etymology

 The station is named after the commune of the same name, La Granja.
 According to the Chilean National Statistics Institute census of 2002, La Granja spans an area of 10.1 sqkm and has 132,520 inhabitants (64,750 male and 67,770 female), making the commune an entirely urban area.
 The population fell by 0.6% (765 persons) between the 1992 and 2002 censuses.